openpublishoperation/mim-docs-psprocessing/mim-cmdlets/FIMAutomation/vlatest/Compare-FIMConfig.md

 # Compare-FIMConfig

 ## SYNOPSIS
-In the Windows PowerShell™ command-line interface, use  Compare-FIMConfig  to compare the attributes of MatchObject instances and to return an ordered list of changes you can use to make the target system look like the source system.
+Compares the attributes of MatchObject instances and to return an ordered list of changes you can use to make the target system look like the source system.

 ## SYNTAX